...information for health professionals

 Discuss how to reduce sedentary behaviour and incorporate activity into everyday life

-Use a variety of behavior change methods
+Use a variety of behaviour change methods

 Tailor programmes to support the needs of different groups